nmaggioni/gerph/README.md

 ## Known issues

 + **At the moment Gerph is only capable of storing strings as values.** If other types of data are in need of being stored, the effort of casting back and forth from strings to the actual data type falls on the developer.
-+ **Free disk space calculation only works in POSIX systems**.
-For non-POSIX OSs, the free disk space indicator in the WebUI's Dashboard will be labeled as `N/A`.

 ## Contribute